FlameGamerYT/test/README.md

     + [Updating the Menu](#updating-the-menu)

 ## Description
-A menu and checkout project for the NYC restaurant Mombar.
-This project was created for the popular restaurant Mombar located at 25-22 Steinway street Astoria New York.
+This project was created for the popular restaurant Mombar located at 25-22 Steinway Street Astoria New York.
 It contains the full menu and images for each item, with a functional login and checkout system.

 ## Requirements
 - A web browser (Chrome, Edge, or another Chromium-based browser is recommended).